-21. (1) A person who is registered in any of the categories referred to in section 18 (1) may describe himself or herself as and use the title-
+- 21. (1) A person who is registered in any of the categories referred to in section 18(1) 50 may describe himself or herself as and use the title- - (a) Professional Construction Manager; - (b) Professional Construction Project Manager;

-- (a) Professional Architect; - (b) Professional Senior Architectural Technologist; - (c) Professional Architectural Technologist; - (d) Professional Architectural Draughtsperson; - (e) Candidate Architect;

-- (f) Candidate Senior Architectural Technologist; - (g) Candidate Architectural Technologist; or - (h) Candidate Architectural Draughtsperson.
+(c) Candidate Construction Manager; or (d) Candidate Construction Project Manager.
 (2) A registered person may use a title prescribed by the council for the specified category.

-(3) A registered person must use his or her title in all architectural reports and other documentation relating to his or her work in the architectural profession, prepared by or for him or her.

-(4) The council may determine abbreviations or acronyms for the titles referred to in subsection (1).

-Renewal of registration

-22. (1) A registered person must, at least three months prior to the prescribed expiry date of his or her registration, apply in the prescribed manner to the council for the renewal of his or her registration.
+(3) The council may determine abbreviations or acronyms for the titles referred to in subsection (1).
+Renewal of registration 22.
+(1) A registered person must, at least three months prior to the prescribed expiry date of his or her registration, apply in the prescribed manner to the council for the 10 renewal of his or her registration.
 (2) The council may determine conditions for the renewal of registration.

-(3) Subject to section 19, the council must, on application, register a person who was previously registered and whose registration was cancelled in terms of section 20 (1)(a)(iii), if he or she has paid-

-- (a) the prescribed fee; - (b) any arrear annual fee or portion thereof; - (c) any expenses incurred by the council in connection with the recovery of any arrear fees; and - (d) any penalties imposed on him or her by the council.

-Return of registration certificate

-23. Any person whose registration has been cancelled in terms of this Act, must return 25 his or her registration certificate to the registrar within 30 days from the date on which he or she is directed by the registrar in writing to do so.

-Grievance procedure in relation to registration

-24. (1) If an applicant is of the opinion that a committee, in its refusal to register him or her, or to cancel his or her registration, other than a cancellation in terms of section $30 \ 20(1)(a)(iii)$ or 32(3)(a)(iv), did not comply with section 33 of the Constitution, that applicant may, on payment of the prescribed fees and within 30 days from the date on which the refusal or cancellation came to his or her knowledge, appeal to the council against that decision.

-(2) The council must, at its first ensuing meeting, within 60 days from the date of the 35 receipt of the appeal, decide on the appeal and provide the appellant with reasons for its decision.

-(3) If an appeal is lodged against a refusal of a committee to renew the registration of a registered person, the registration of that person may not be cancelled until the appeal has been decided.

-Recognition of voluntary associations

-25. (1) The council must, within 90 days from the date of its first meeting, submit the framework for the requirements for recognition of a voluntary association to the CBE for approval.

-(2) Any voluntary association may apply to the council to be recognised as such.
+(3) Subject to section 19, the council must, on application, register a person who was previously registered and whose registration was cancelled in terms of section 20(1)(a)(iii), if he or she has paid- (a) the prescribed fee; 15 (b) any arrear annual fee or portion thereof; (c) any expenses incurred by the council in connection with the recovery of any arrear fees; and any penalties imposed on him or her by the council.
+Return of registration certificate 20 23.
+Any person whose registration has been cancelled in terms of this Act, must return his or her registration certificate to the registrar within 30 days from the date on which he or she is directed by the registrar in writing to do so.
+Grievance procedure in relation to registration 24.
+(1) If an applicant is of the opinion that a committee, in its refusal to register him 25 or her, or to cancel his or her registration, other than a cancellation in terms of section 20(1)(a)(iii) or 32(3)(a)(iv), did not comply with section 33 of the Constitution, that applicant may, on payment of the prescribed fees and within 30 days from the date on which the refusal or cancellation came to his or her knowledge, appeal to the council 30 against that decision.
+(2) The council must, at its first ensuing meeting, within 60 days from the date of the receipt of the appeal, decide on the appeal and provide the appellant with reasons for its (3) If an appeal is lodged against a refusal of a committee to renew the registration of a registered person, the registration of that person may not be cancelled until the appeal 35 has been decided.
+Recognition of voluntary associations 25.
+(1) The council must, within 90 days from the date of its first meeting, submit the framework for the requirements for recognition of a voluntary association to the CBE 40 (2) Any voluntary association may apply to the council to be recognised as such.
 (3) The council may, if the voluntary association complies with the requirements determined in terms of section 14(d), recognise that association and issue it with a certificate of recognition.
 (4) A certificate of recognition is valid for a period of five years from the date of issue.

-(5) A voluntary association must display its certificate of recognition in a prominent 50 place at its head office.

-(6) The recognition of a voluntary association lapses-

-- (a) if that association no longer complies with the requirements contemplated in section 14(d); or - (b) at the expiry of the five-year period referred to in subsection (4).
+(5) A voluntary association must display its certificate of recognition in a prominent place at its head office.
+(6) The recognition of a voluntary association lapses- (a) if that association no longer complies with the requirements contemplated in 50 section 14(d); or (b) at the expiry of the five-year period referred to in subsection (4).